Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

 - Introduce unit tests to validate correctness of versions and merge output.

+## **(Some) Challenges Faced**
+**In no particular order we found it difficult to:**
+- Updating the pointers  efficiently and correctly
+- Keep track of every update without taking space and time
+- Shuffle between versions and timestamps
+- Adapting Persistence and Retroactive data structures to the use case

 ## **License**

 This project is open-source and provided for educational purposes.
 You are welcome to participate and collaborate with us to improve this!